 Annually, we carry out hundreds of tests, surveys, reviews and conversations with people with disabilities.
 Throughout our product development process we work with customers, end users and industry experts to get their input on design concepts and test for inclusive user experience.

-In 2022, we plan to launch our first Disability and Accessibility Network.
+In 2022, we launched our first Disability and Accessibility Network.
 The Network will allow us to formalize how we include people with disabilities in our research, in order to build more accessible products.

 If you would like to join our Network and take part in user studies including interviews, surveys, focus groups and more, please get in touch.